Davaakhatan/zero-to-running/docs/DEMO_SCRIPT.md

 > **"They can see everything working.
 Service status, health checks, logs, resources.
 All in one place.
 No configuration.
 No manual setup."**

-> **"No AWS setup.
-No Kubernetes.
+> **"No AWS setup needed.
+No Kubernetes configuration.
 No port-forwarding.
 Just one command, and everything works locally."**

 ---